PaulyDuk/sunshine-minds/README.md

 I also decided to add a small image from font-awesome.com for each card for a quick visual respresentation of what the card details would include.
 I also decided to swap the image between the top of the bottom of the cards to make the site more visually appealing and break up the sections.

 # Wireframes

+Wireframe images here

 # Features

+The website features a main index page with 8 cards with information regarding improving mental health and the ways to achieve this.
+Each card has the text alongside an image relevant to the topic.
+I decided to break up the 8 cards by having a carousel of inspirational quotes in the middle that automatically rotates.
+The cards are fully responsive to resize to different size devices and align correctly.
+At the bottom of the page are then 8 buttons that list exercises the user can do to help improve their mindfulness (bringing yourself back and being in the moment), clicking the buttons opens up a modal of the exercise with steps the user can follow.

+Navigation is achieved by a navbar at the top, this sticks to the top of the page and will condense down to a hamburger menu for smaller devices.
+As the link to mindfulness is an anchor tag on the index page I included additional Javascript code to automatically collapse the menu once clicked, as otherwise the menu would stay open and give a poor user experience.

+A footer at the bottom of the page is also included which has social media links to Facebook, Instagrtam, X/Twitter and Linkedin which is also responsive in design, resizing for different display sizes.

+The resources page also utilised cards with links to external websites such as Mind, NHS etc. These include a brief text regarding the site as well as links that open in a new tab.

+Lastly the contact us page has a form with validation to fill out.
+As we do not have a backend system in place the form will not POST but will redirect the user to a thank you page.
+I would like to add this functionality in the future.

 # AI implementation

+AI was used within the code to help generate large code blocks with little effort, both with the chat functionality in VSCode as well as the inline editor for smaller changes.
+This allowed for rapid design layouts with minimal repitition of coding myself.
+This would sometimes take a few prompts to get the exact format I was requested.
+I would also find that sometimes the code would get bloated when trying to revise a layout the AI provided and it was best to clear the code and start again with a more direct prompt.
+AI was also used to quickly style certain sections, although I would take the code itself to add to my styles.css file manually rather than use the inline CSS it preferred.

+A small amount of debugging with AI was also used to help understand some of the code, although this was minimal.
+I was monstly able to use the skills I have learned so far through Code Institute to understand the code and make any changes requried.
+AI was also used to write some of the written content, though I checked and verified this information myself to ensure it was correct and relevant.

+I found AI to be an incredibly useful tool to implement large code blocks, which would have been time consuming to write myself manually.
+It was also great at writing the content I wanted to add myself as "placeholder" text until I could verify the information is correct.
+I also believe I was lucky in that I did not seem to experience any issues with additional closing tags being added in mistakenly, as proven with the testing and validation below.

 # Testing and Validation

 # Credits

 - Code Insitute - For providing the training to build this website